Hilbert space inner products for PT-symmetric Su-Schrieffer-Heeger models: Discussion

 Furthermore, the physical Hilbert spaces $\second$ generated by different metrics are in general not unitarily equivalent.
 In particular, for parametric models, some metrics may have larger domains of positivity than others \cite{nonsufficientMetric, myPhaseTransition}.
 The choice of a correct physical metric is then dictated by other physical principles of, for example, locality.

-Spectral behavior of the discussed models is briefly outlined for a single parameter value in figure \ref{SSHfig2}, where we have, for comparsion, shown also the operator obtained from (\ref{SSHnormal}) by transforming all elements $-1-\lambda$ into $-1 + \lambda$.
-All three models exhibit nontrivial domains of observability occuring for non-zero $\gamma$.
+Spectral behavior of the discussed models is briefly outlined for a single parameter value in \autoref{SSHfig2}, where we have, for comparison, shown also the operator obtained from \autoref{SSHnormal} by transforming all elements $-1-\lambda$ into $-1 + \lambda$.
+All three models exhibit nontrivial domains of observability occurring for non-zero $\gamma$.
 For non-hermitian operators, it may show rewarding, in addition to studying the spectrum, to examine their $\varepsilon$-pseudospectrum \cite{TrefethenBook,KrejcirikPseudospectra}

 While the pseudospectrum of a general operator may behave quite arbitrarily, pseudospectra of quasi-hermitian operators admit a simple characterization based on the spectral theorem.
 Using the decomposition $\Theta = \Omega^\dagger \Omega $, we may write